Token Usage

 file under the balance section.

-This replaces the old environment variables (CHECK_BALANCE
+Note: This replaces the previous environment variables (CHECK_BALANCE

 and START_BALANCE